bacnet-stack/bacnet-stack/bacnet-stack/demo/mstpcap/readme.txt

 MS/TP capture tool also includes statistics which are listed for any MAC addresses found passing a token, or any MAC address replying to a DER message.
-The statistics are emitted when CTRL-C is pressed, or when 65535 packets are captured and the new file is created.
+The statistics are emitted when Control-C is pressed, or when 65535 packets are captured and the new file is created.
 The statistics are cleared when the new file is created.

-MaxMstr = highest destination MAC during PFM
+MaxMstr = highest destination MAC address during PFM

-Tokens = number of tokens transmitted
+Tokens = number of tokens transmitted by this MAC address.

-Retries = number of second tokens sent to this MAC Treply = max milliseconds it took to reply with a token after receiving a token Tusage = max Tusage_delay in milliseconds based on PFM and subsequent token Trpfm = max milliseconds to respond to PFM with RPFM.
+Retries = number of second tokens sent to this MAC address.

+Treply = maximum number of milliseconds it took to reply with a token after receiving a token.
+Treply is required to be less than 25ms (but the mstpcap tool may not have that good of resolution on Windows).

+Tusage = the maximum number of milliseconds the device waits for a ReplyToPollForMaster or Token retry.
+Tusage is required to be between 20ms and 100ms.

+Trpfm = maximum number of milliseconds to respond to PFM with RPFM.
+It is required to be less than 25ms.

+Tder = maximum number of milliseconds that a device takes to respond to a DataExpectingReply request.
+Tder is required to be less than 250ms.

-Tder = max milliseconds to respond to DER request with DNER Tpostpd = max milliseconds to respond to DER request with Reply Postponed.
+Tpostpd = maximum number of milliseconds to respond to DataExpectingReply request with ReplyPostponed.
+Tpostpd is required to be less than 250ms.
+Note that the mstpcap tool may not have that good of resolution on Windows, so timing under 50ms may not be accurate.